rapid7/metasploit-framework/docs/metasploit-framework.wiki/Attacking-AD-CS-ESC-Vulnerabilities.md

 - ESC11 - Relaying NTLM to ICPR - Relaying NTLM authentication to unprotected RPC interface is allowed due to lack of the `IF_ENFORCEENCRYPTICERTREQUEST` flag on `Config.CA.Interface.Flags`.

 Currently Metasploit only supports attacking ESC1 to ESC3.
-Plans are in the works to add support for more ESC attacks in the future.
-As such this paper only covers exploiting ESC1 to ESC3 at this time.
+As such, this paper only covers exploiting ESC1 to ESC3 at this time.

 Before continuing, it should be noted that ESC1 is slightly different than ESC2 and ESC3 as the diagram notes above.
 This is because in ESC1, one has control over the